-Utilities Graph Through 2D

-If the model is being viewed in the XY plane (as it is) the By Cursor option will be selected and the Snap to grid option will be available.
+Utilities Graph Through 2D If the model is being viewed in the XY plane (as it is) the By Cursor option will be selected and the Snap to grid option will be available.

-- Ensure that Snap to grid is selected with a grid size of 1 - Click the OK button. - Click and drag the cursor along the centre of the lower lane (Y=3) to define the location of a section slice through the slab.
+- Ensure that Snap to grid is selected with a grid size of 1 - Click the OK button.

 Note.
-The Y ordinate of the slice can be seen in the status bar Y:3.
-The X and Y scales on the sides of the window will also help this selection.
+The Y ordinate of the slice can be seen in the status bar Y:3 The X and Y scales on the sides of the window will also help this selection.